-Planned Activity An nount
+Planned Activity A mount

 DDA District Sidewalk and Curb Repair \$ 12,000

 DDA Parking Lot Improvements \$ 4,000

-Escanaba Building Authority Fund - The Escanaba Building Authority Fund budget, which supports the dayto-day activities and maintenance cost associated with the City Hall/Library Complex, is \$323,794, representing a decrease from the previous year's budget.
+Escanaba Building Authority Fund - The Escanaba Building Authority Fund budget, which supports the day-to-day activities and maintenance cost associated with the City Hall/Library Complex, is \$309,265, representing an increase from the previous year's budget of 3.7%.
 The current cash balance is approximately \$292,910.